eniware-org/IDS-Project/docs/_sources/1qu-Overview.rst.txt

 .. note:: To access the Switch through a Web browser, the computer running the Web browser must have IP-based network access to the Switch.

+To enable the web interface, see :ref:`enablig-web`.

+.. _switch-cli-management:

 Command Line Console Interface Through the Serial Port or Telnet
 ----------------------------------------------------------------